-Receives administrative direction from the Undersecretary, Intergovernmental Policy Division or other administrative
+Receives administrative direction from the Undersecretary, Intergovernmental Policy Division or other administrative official of higher grade.

-Directs staff of the unit.
+Directs staff of unit.

 EXAMPLES OF DUTIES